-To date, staff has received three comments in support of the rezoning, stating it would facilitate redevelopment of a vacant lot at a prominent gateway and improve the street.
-We also received one letter in opposition to the proposed development, which is a new automobile sales format that stores vehicles in a transparent tower for retrieval by online purchasers.
+Staff has also received five comments from residential and commercial entities in support of the rezoning, stating it would facilitate redevelopment of a vacant lot at a prominent gateway and improve the overall streetscape.
+One individual submitted a letter of opposition to the proposed development, which is a new automobile sales format that stores vehicles in a transparent tower for retrieval by online purchasers.